 The chained library in our reading room, also known as the “Gorton Chest”, is one of the most popular features on our visitor tours.
 But it is also an important historical resource.
-We are delighted to introduce Jess Purdy to the blog, who has been researching the books of our chained library for her PhD project.
+We are delighted to introduce Jess Purdy to the blog.
+She has been researching the books of our chained library as a part of her PhD project.
 Jess says,

 “My research project is based around parish libraries and the reading practices of the ‘middling’ sorts of people in early modern England.
 It aims to explore the reasons for the foundation of these libraries, by clerics and the godly laity, and how the books contained in the libraries were read and understood.
 My thesis will be split into case studies, each one focussing on a different library, in various locations around England.

 “The first case study concentrates on the Gorton and Turton chests, which were created with the money left by Humphrey Chetham in his will (1653).
 I’m interested in the feoffees (trustees) who had responsibility for carrying out Chetham’s will, such as their backgrounds, as well as the selection and purchasing processes undertaken in order to stock the five parochial libraries that Chetham stipulated.

 “I’m also examining the surviving books in the chests.
 Both the Gorton and Turton chests have around 50 surviving volumes from the early seventeenth century, and one of the things I’m searching for is signs of readership.
 It could be something as simple as a folded page, or something more exciting such as handwritten underlinings or marginal notes made by a seventeenth-century reader.